-Have you noticed there is a lot of talk about sleep these days?
+Have you noticed there is a lot of talk about sleep?
 The habit we all share is becoming a commodity and to put it quite simply, we are not getting enough of it.
+We look at how we regard and talk about sleep and why we should make it a priority for better health.

 Ditch those old sayings